• Skip to primary navigation

 The perfect side for dinner, breakfast or a random french fry craving.

 This post was first published in January 2021.
-It has been updated most recently as of October 2021 with new process shots and updated recipe notes.
+It has been updated most recently as of August 2023 with updated recipe notes.

 Be sure to make extra of these smashed potatoes because you won’t be able to resist biting into them before they even make it onto your plate!
 This easy side dish is my absolute favorite way to cook potatoes.
 Every time I make them, I end up just standing at the kitchen counter sneaking bites as soon as they come out of the oven.
 They’re irresistible!

 Is there anything better than crispy fried potatoes?
 YES!
 Potatoes that taste like they’ve been deep fried but are actually oven roasted.
-These super crispy roasted potatoes eat like a seriously upgraded french fry.
+These smashed fingerlings eat like a seriously upgraded french fry.
 Trust me, these taters are truly a thing of magic.

 Jump to: